onaio/help/faqs/_posts/2014-09-23-starter-forms.md

 ---
 layout: post
-title: "Are there any XLSForms I can use as a template or starter file?"
+title: "Are there any example XLSForms I can use as a starting point?"
 permalink: /faq/starter-forms
 category: faq
 ---